libp2p/docs/content/concepts/transports/webrtc.md

 Once the browser sets the SDP offer and answer, it will send STUN requests to the server.
 The browser and server then execute the DTLS handshake as part of the standard WebRTC connection establishment.
-DTLS is similar to TLS, but run on top of an unreliable transport instead of on top of an ordered byte stream (like TCP).
+DTLS is similar to TLS but runs on an unreliable transport instead of on top of an ordered byte stream (like TCP).

 A successful DTLS handshake only provides confidentiality and integrity.
 Authenticity is achieved by succeeding a [Noise handshake](../secure-comm/noise) following